spyder-ide/spyder-docs/doc/faq.rst

    Spyder works on modern versions of Windows, macOS and Linux (see table below for recommended versions) via Anaconda, as well as other methods.
    It typically uses relatively minimal CPU when idle, and 0.5 GB - 1 GB of RAM, depending on how long you've been using it and how many files, projects, panes and consoles you have open.
-   It should work on any system with a dual-core or better x64 processor and at least 4 GB of RAM, although 8 GB is strongly recommended for best performance when running other applications.
+   It should work on any system with a dual-core or better x64 processor and at least 4 GB of RAM, although 8 GB is _strongly_ recommended for best performance when running other applications.
    However, the code you run, such as scientific computation and deep learning models, may require additional resources beyond this baseline for Spyder itself.

    .. table::

       ================   ===================
-      Operative system   Version
+      Operating system   Version
       ================   ===================
-      Windows            Windows 8
+      Windows            Windows 8.1
       macOS              High Sierra (10.13)
       Linux              Ubuntu 16.04
       ================   ===================

-.. dropdown:: Q: How do I run Spyder in a conda environment using Anaconda Navigator?
+.. dropdown:: Q: How do I run Spyder installed in a conda environment using Anaconda Navigator?

    Select the environment you want to launch Spyder from under :guilabel:`Applications on`.
-   If Spyder is installed in this environment, you will see it on Navigator's :guilabel:`Home` window.
+   If Spyder is installed in this environment, you will see it in Navigator's :guilabel:`Home` window.
-   Click :guilabel:`Launch` to use Spyder with your selected environment.
+   Click :guilabel:`Launch` to start Spyder in your selected environment.

    .. image:: images/faq/faq-run-environment.png
       :alt: Navigator showing running Spyder in a specific environment

-.. dropdown:: Q: How do I run Spyder in a conda environment using the command line?
+.. dropdown:: Q: How do I run Spyder installed in a conda environment using the command line?

-   Activate your conda environment typing on your command line (or Anaconda Prompt on Windows):
+   Activate your conda environment by typing the following in your terminal (or Anaconda Prompt on Windows):

    .. code-block:: bash

       conda activate <ENVIRONMENT-NAME>

-   Then, type ``spyder``.
+   Then, type ``spyder`` to launch the version installed in that environment.